Grilled Lobster Tails

 Though once regarded as peasant food, lobsters have come to be known as the height of fancy dining.
 Lobster tail is one of the tastiest parts of the animal, packed with flavor and nearly melt-in-your-mouth tender.
 They're also a great introduction for those who don't have much experience grilling seafood.

-How do you grill lobster tails?
+There are many lobster recipes available but how do you grill lobster tails?
 What kind of tricks should you know to ensure they cook perfectly every time?
-Let's go over a simple recipe for grilled lobster tail to answer these and many other pressing questions about this delicious crustacean.
+Let's go over an easy recipe for grilled lobster tail to answer these and many other pressing questions about this delicious crustacean.

 As many people looking to this recipe may not have tried grilling lobster before, it's a good idea to brush up on when the best time of year to try this recipe would be.
 Given that the price of lobster can often act as a deterrent for people to try cooking with them, it's important to get the best deal on your food to allow yourself more freedom to mess up, otherwise you'll never learn.